inoueke-n/PADLA/projects/README.md

 ## log4j-core-extended
-* A main componet of PADLA.
-It is an extention of the log4j-core.
+* A main component of PADLA.
+It is an extension of the log4j-core.
 * It has two components: Phase Detection and Logging.
 * Phase Detection component judges whether a phase of current interval is known or unknown using performance reports from the HeijoAgent.
 * Logging component changes the log level according to the result of the Phase Detection.